Esplanade, Kolkata: Council House Street

-Traffic hub
+Transport and Connectivity

 Esplanade has always been a major traffic hub.
 In 1902, the first electric tram car (route no. 36) ran from Esplanade to Kidderpore.
 In 1984, the first underground metro railway (Kolkata Metro Blue Line) in India, started from Tollygunge to Esplanade and in a similar way East–West metro (Kolkata Metro Green Line 2) was opened on a truncated section from Esplanade to Howrah Maidan.
 Today, Esplanade is the busiest bus terminus and largest metro interchange of West Bengal.
 Kolkata trams route no. 5, 25 and 36 also start their journey from Esplanade.
 Kolkata Metro Purple Line, which is under construction, will also pass through Esplanade.

 In 2002, it was estimated that during rush hours some 200,000 to 300,000 vehicles passed through Esplanade.

 According to transport department officials, over 2,000 long-distance buses operate from the city.
 Most of the state and private buses originate from the Esplanade and Babughat, nearby.

 Eden Gardens railway station on Kolkata Circular Railway line is the nearest railway station.
 Sealdah Station, one of the five major railway-terminals of Kolkata Metropolitan Area, is also located nearby.

-Rallies
+Political Protests and Mass Mobilization

 The growing influence of the left-wing, particularly the Communist Party of India in organising urban protest was strongly felt from around 1957.
 The old institutions of mass mobilisation were strengthened to suit the agitation-oriented strategy of various political parties.
 A particularly significant expression of this agitation-oriented form of opposition to government policies was the way in which massive demonstrations of tens of thousands of people were organised in the heart of the city.
 Esplanade East, and Brigade Parade ground, lying just outside the citadels of power, were the new rallying points of mass protest.